gridclub/HackPVTA/index.md

 ## Sign-up

 Please sign-up for the event [on this Google form](http://goo.gl/forms/8cvEHmA8lG).
 By signing up, you also give us permission to add you on a mailing list for updates about the event.
-Your e-mail address will not be made public and will be removed from our list when the event is over.
+Your e-mail address will *not* be made public without your consent and *will be removed* from our list when the event is over.